snap-stanford/ogb-web/_docs/kddcup2021/participate.md

 - **Rules**: Promise to follow the [rules](../rules).
 - **Honer code**: You acknowledge that you have entered your own email address and the correct team member information.
 Whenever we ask you, you will have to respond immediately through the registered email and prove the correctness of the information you have provided.
 Otherwise, you may be disqualified from the competition.

-**After the registration, you will receive a response receipt.
-Please keep it for your subsequent test submissions.**
+**Important: After the registration, you will receive a response receipt.
+Please keep it for your subsequent test submissions.** As you see below, you will need to enter the information you have registered here.

 Also, keep in mind that **your team name will be made publicly available** in our leaderboards together with your model performance.
 For the top 3 winners of each dataset, **the team member information will be also made publicly available.**